tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 provided by *extending* the basic control flow.
 In other words, the application developers now provide their code in form of *plugins*.

-Such architecture are very popular nowadays, and libraries that dictate the high-level application behaviour got their own family name: **frameworks**.
+Such architectures are very popular nowadays, and libraries that dictate the high-level application behaviour got their own family name: **frameworks**.

 # Hollywood Principle